m3gan-m/CIDM-6395-Capstone/Assignment3.md

 # CIDM6395 - Assignment 3
-Develop a 2-3 page assessment of your competency in Data Analytics with the elements of supporting evidence.
+Develop a 2-3 page assessment of your competency in Systems Development with the elements of supporting evidence.

 # Evolution 3 - Assessing Systems Development